11 Subtle Traits Of An Untrustworthy Person, According To Psychology

 Being emotionally manipulative is another subtle trait of an untrustworthy person.
 In general, having high emotional intelligence is a positive part of someone's personality, as it allows them to understand how other people feel.
 Yet sometimes, emotional intelligence can be used to manipulate people and cause them psychological harm.

 Dr. Marni Feuerman, a licensed psychotherapist, revealed how untrustworthy people weaponize their emotional intelligence as a method of control.
 She noted the connection between narcissism, sociopathy and emotional intelligence.
 People with those traits are skilled at "reading emotional cues from others and understanding others intuitively.
-Unfortunately, they are also good at manipulating and using others," she explained.
+Unfortunately, they are also good at manipulating and using others," Dr. Feuerman explained.

-Dr. Feuerman shared that the best way to protect yourself against emotional manipulation is to develop your own emotional intelligence, as doing so makes you more aware of how you feel, while providing you with the skills to regulate your emotions and have healthy relationships with other people.
+She also shared that the best way to protect yourself against emotional manipulation is to develop your own emotional intelligence, as doing so makes you more aware of how you feel, while providing you with the skills to regulate your emotions and have healthy relationships with other people.

 Advertisement